AppGharage/Epay-Support/docs/home/README.md

 ## How secure is Epay?
-Transaction details are encrypted and transfered securely to our processors, we guarantee sensitive details will not be comprised at any point in time.
+Transaction details are encrypted and transfered securely to our processors, we guarantee sensitive details will not be compromised at any point in time.